 This valuation can be determined by either yourself or a professional valuer such as an estate agent or surveyor.

 There are various reliefs available to claim which may reduce part or all of the liability due to HMRC.
-However, a return is still required even if the return is Nil, and more importantly, a claim for a relief cannot be backdated.
-Correct, on-time, returns and relief claims are therefore essential.
+However, a return is still required even if the return is Nil – a correct and on-time return or relief claim is essential to avoid any late filing penalties.
 If a property value is close to the limit and you are unsure whether you are required to make an ATED return, you can ask HMRC for a Pre-Return Banding Check if your property valuation falls within 10% of a banding threshold.
 This check needs to be requested from HMRC in plenty of time as it can take up to 30 working days for them to respond.

 The 30-day filing window for the ATED return is 1 April 2017 to 30 April 2017, and the payment deadline for any tax due is 30 April 2017.

-If you are concerned about the above, please speak to us.
+If you are concerned about the changes to Annual Tax on Enveloped Dwellings, please get in touch with us.